CVs and covering letters

 - Will I be working on someone else’s research or my own independent research?

 - Is the position fixed-term/contract or permanent/open-ended?

 If possible try to also find out more about the position using either the contact given in the job advert or your own contacts.
-Try to find out why the position is being advertised (for example, has someone retired?) and a bit about what they are expecting from their new hire, such as to teach existing courses or develop new ones.
+Try to find out why the position is being advertised (for example, has someone retired? is the department growing?) and a bit about what they are expecting from their new hire, such as to teach existing courses or develop new ones.

 - Length is unimportant – can run to several pages